-Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $800K Diamond Ring
+Wendy Williams’ Ex Kevin Hunter Proposes To His Multiyear Mistress With An $80K Diamond Ring

 “They’re just really happy together.
 They have moved on from all the drama in New Jersey with his marriage,” the source said.
 “It’s done wonders for their relationship.”

-But Hunter’s newfound family hasn’t gone over too well with his “Ask Wendy” author/talk show mogul ex.
+But Hunter’s newfound family hasn’t gone over too well with his talk show mogul ex.

 “He’s happy and that’s a tough pill for Wendy to swallow, especially since she hasn’t found someone yet,” the confidante claimed.
 “It’s tough being Wendy and dating in such a bright spotlight.
 She is having a hard time.
 Meanwhile, Kevin has always been so private.
 Which is the complete opposite of Wendy who gossips publicly for a living.”